declarejs/declarejs/README.md

 # declarejs
 The best way to create JavaScript classes.
-It's syntax and features are similar to other robust languages like C# and Java.
+Syntax and features similar to other robust languages like C# and Java.
 So, brings structure and control to your client-side code.

 - Private, protected, and static members
 - Abstract classes and singletons
-- Ideal for modular code with Requirejs
+- Ideal for modular code using Requirejs

 ### Other Features
 - Clean, readable syntax